 Scholarly Commons Citation

 Stromseth, Jane E., "Justice on the Ground: Can International Criminal Courts Strengthen Domestic Rule of Law in Post-Conflict Societies?"
 (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 593.
+593.